DXHeroes/knowledge-base-content/practices/software_documentation.md

 It is crucial that stakeholders understand everything clearly.
 Use simple language and follow technical writing standards, such as [Michigan State University: Technical Writing Guide](https://msu.edu/course/be/485/bewritingguideV2.0.pdf), or [Wikiversity: Technical writing](https://en.wikiversity.org/wiki/Technical_writing).
 Be straightforward, to the point, and consistent.

 **3. Do your research**
-Ensure that you know the product you are documenting to be able to answer any questions.
+Ensure that you know the product you are documenting.
+Be able to answer any questions about the product.
 Get information from different sources.

 **4. Know your audience**
 The way you write is determined by your readers.
 The general rule is the less your audience knows, the less technical is your documentation.